500.0 — SCHOOL HEALTH SERVICES

 500.1 — School Health Staff

-Care for students on a daily basis is provided by a health room aide under the guidance and direction of the school registered nurse (RN) who may or may not be on campus full-time.
+Care for students on a daily basis is provided by a health room aide and/or licensed practical nurse (LPN) under the guidance and direction of the school registered nurse (RN) who may or may not be on campus full-time.
 The school RN has the knowledge, education, experience and authority to manage and provide the full range of health services in the education system.
 The ultimate goal of school nursing practice is to support students’ optimal state of health to promote the capacity for successful learning.
 School RN services may include interpretation of medical records, assessment of students’ symptoms, health appraisals, health education, case management, direct care, counseling, advocacy and health screenings.
 You can reach the school RN by calling your child’s school or the School Health Office at 941-927-9000, ext.
 32101.

 500.2 — Health Insurance for Children